-A pilot from China who has flown at least three different fighter planes has revealed he is learning from his flights in a J-10 to be able to operate a stealth fifth-generation Chengdu J-20 Mighty Dragon.
+A few months ago, a pilot from China who has flown at least three different fighter planes has revealed he is learning from his flights in a J-10 to be able to operate a stealth fifth-generation Chengdu J-20 Mighty Dragon.
 Chen Liu, who is seemingly one of China’s best pilots judging from his record with other airplanes, told state-run media in a recent interview that the J-20 can sometimes be a handful due to its robust weapon systems, but overall, his review of the Mighty Dragon is positive with few complaints.
 The J-20 is China’s version of the American F-35 or F-22 and is lauded as Beijing’s best fighter.

 China Is Going Public With J-20 Flight

 The EurAsian Times translated an interview with Chen from CCTV that was posted on YouTube several months back.
 Aside from dealing with munitions, he said the avionics of the newer J-20 makes it easier to fly than the J-10.
 The J-10 is a fourth-generation People’s Liberation Army Air Force (PLAAF) fighter whose origins date back to 1988.
 It entered service in 2004.
 The J-10 is considered the “backbone” of the PLAAF.

 J-20 Pilots Must Rapidly Deal with Incoming Data

 Chen mentioned that the J-20 can vacuum up a “vast amount of data – something similar to the F-35 – which is then processed before being relayed to the pilot.”
 He stated that the J-10’s single-seat configuration prepared him well for the single-seat of the J-20 since pilots are expected to quickly process all the information that is displayed in the cockpit of the latest warplane.

 No Flight Problems Except for Challenging Operations of Weapons